Eyes Wide Open (film): Plot

 Aaron is repeatedly told that Ezri is a bad influence and perhaps even cursed; local people start warning Ezri to stay away from them.
-Flyers begin to circulate in the neighborhood, denouncing Ezri's deeds in Safed (later on the film it becomes clear that Ezri's ex-boyfriend Ephraim is involved) prompting many to boycott the butcher's shop.
-Under increasing social, commercial and family pressure, Aaron tries to break off ties with Ezri but is unable to bring himself to do so.
+Flyers begin to circulate in the neighborhood, denouncing Ezri's deeds in Safed (later on in the film it becomes clear that Ezri's ex-boyfriend Ephraim is involved) prompting many to boycott the butcher's shop.
+Under increasing social, economic and family pressure, Aaron tries to break off ties with Ezri but is unable to bring himself to do so.
 Confronted by Rabbi Vaisben, Aaron is unabashed, feeling alive only now.
-Ezri encounters his former lover outside the synagogue, in the attempt to confrontate him about the flyers, which escalates into Ezri being attacked by some locals.
+Ezri encounters his former lover outside the synagogue, in the attempt to confront him about the flyers, which escalates into Ezri being attacked by some locals.
 Aaron witnesses the attack but does not intervene.
 He consoles Ezri afterwards, but they both realize it is time for Ezri to leave the community.
 Aaron continues to be distressed by this, asking for Rivka's understanding and protection.
 He returns early one morning to the spot where he took a bath with Ezri.
 He submerges himself beneath the water for a prolonged period before the camera fades to black.
 Merav Doster, the screenplayer, has said that the final scene should not be understood as a drowning, as Aaron can emerge.
 But the director wished to leave the end uncertain.